kanakmi/Detective-Discord/README.md

 </br>

-## 💻 What it does ?
+## 💻 What does it do ?

 </br>

-Detective Discord is a bot that detects phishing links in discord messages, deletes them, warns the user who sent them and increase their warning count by 1.
-Once the warning count hits 3, the user is kicked from the server and is also informed by the bot for the same. <br>
+Detective Discord is a bot that detects phishing links in discord messages, deletes them, warns the user who sent them, and increases their warning count by 1.
+Once the warning count hits 3, the user is kicked from the server and is also informed by the bot of the same. <br>

 ![kicked message](https://user-images.githubusercontent.com/54859521/194596490-32fa036b-adbd-4755-b934-c26e2b360f08.png)
 ![Member Kicked](https://user-images.githubusercontent.com/54859521/194545745-3b880a6a-e91e-499d-a797-1c96ab5528ac.png)